Suspected kidnapper led police on high-speed chase down I-10; woman rescued after car crashed

 Trending News

-The woman was taken to a hospital in stable condition.
+The woman was taken to a hospital in stable condition, she was released.

 More News